viamrobotics/docs/docs/use-cases/one-to-many.md

 Repeat step 1 for each of the machines that you want to configure in the same way.

-If some of your machines have slight differences, you can still add the fragment and then add fragment mods in the next section.
+If some of your machines have slight differences, you can still add the fragment and then add fragment overwrites in the next section.

 {{% /tablestep %}}
 {{< /table >}}